 What type of extra-curricular activities does BAC do?

-Our extra-curricular programs include horseback riding, karate, music, fitness, swimming (during the summer), and periodic field trips.
+Our extra-curricular programs include horseback riding, dance, music, fitness, soccer (during the summer), and periodic field trips.

 What is BAC Friends?

 BAC Friends is our Peer Socialization after-school program, which meets once weekly on Thursdays.

 What is the training & education level of BAC instructors?

 BAC instructors are college graduates and come to BAC with experience working with children on the spectrum.
 Over 70% of BAC instructors hold or are in the process of obtaining a Master’s degree in Education.
 Over 70% of our instructors are in the process of working towards national certification.
 All instructors are CPR certified and trained in First Aid and PMT (Physical & Psychological Management Training).
 Ongoing training at BAC is extensive and includes daily supervision by 3 onsite BCBAs.

 Do you offer related services such as OT & PT on-site?